Heba Kadry

-Heba Kadry is an Egyptian mastering engineer who currently resides in Brooklyn, New York.
-She is best known for her work with Björk, Beach House, Slowdive, The Mars Volta, Neon Indian, Wooden Shjips, Lightning Bolt, White Hills, Alex G, Future Islands, Liturgy, !!!, White Lung, ...And You Will Know Us by the Trail of Dead, Nation of Language and The Hotelier.
+Heba Kadry is an Egyptian-American mastering engineer who currently resides in Brooklyn, New York.
+She is best known for her work with Björk, Beach House, Slowdive, The Mars Volta, Neon Indian, Wooden Shjips, Lightning Bolt, White Hills, Alex G, Future Islands, Liturgy, !!!, White Lung, ...And You Will Know Us by the Trail of Dead, boygenius, Nation of Language and The Hotelier.
 Kadry worked as a staff engineer at SugarHill Recording Studios from 2005 to 2006.